Job & Internship Search

 At Grand View, we want you to find a career, not just a job.
 Discovering your career path is about more than simply finding a job or internship.
 It’s about finding your own unique path, and we’re here to partner with you on your exploration and search.

-Finding Jobs & Connections
+Finding Jobs, Internships & Connections

 Grand View University partners with Handshake - a modern career development platform - to be a one-stop-shop for launching your career.

-Handshake offers new features, enabling you to:
+Handshake enables you to:

 - Access personalized job recommendations based on your major and interests

-- Register for Career Fairs
+- Register for career fairs

 Disclaimer: The Career Center at Grand View University maintains these job and internship listings as a service to students for their career development and job/internship search efforts.
 The announcements posted here do not represent an endorsement or recommendation from The Career Center staff or Grand View University.
 It is the responsibility of each applicant to research the integrity of an employer and use caution and common sense when contacting, interviewing or accepting a job or internship.